tanveer19/tanveer19/README.md

 Here are some ideas to get you started:
 -->
 I am a Front-end Developer and I have 2 months internship experience as a MERN stack dev.
-- 🔭 I’m currently working on ...tanveer.xyz
+- 🔭 I’m currently working on ... https://tanveer.xyz
 - 🌱 I’m currently learning ...
 JS, React
 - 👯 I’m looking to collaborate on ... exciting projects
 - 🤔 I’m looking for help with ...
+IDK
-- 💬 Ask me about ...
+- 💬 Ask me about ... anything
 - 📫 How to reach me: ... thjbd19@gmail.com
-- ⚡ Fun fact: ...